webpack/concord/README.md

-## moodle
+## concord

 ### How it's different

 Existing stuff defines how modules are processed on package-level.
-With moodle the package defines only the type of modules and doesn't define how it's processed.
+With concord the package defines only the type of modules and doesn't define how it's processed.
 How the different types of modules are processed is defined on application-level.
 Useful defaults for each module type ensure that packages are useable without configuration.

 The indirect mapping from *file* to *module type* to *processing logic* ensures that packages are independent of build system and *module processors*.
 It also makes sure that the application has the ultimate control over module processing.